-It is proposed that an excise tax, as provided by section 4958(b) of the Code, equal to 200 percent of the excess benefit, be imposed, in this case in which a section 4958(a)(1) tax is imposed on an excess benefit transaction and the transaction is not corrected within the taxable period.
+An excise tax, as provided by section 4958(b) of the Code, equal to 200% of the excess benefit, must be imposed if the transaction is not corrected within the taxable period.

-The taxable period means the period beginning with the date on which the transaction occurs and ending on the earlier of (1) the date of mailing a notice of deficiency or the date on which the tax imposed by section 4958(a)(1) is assessed.
+The taxable period means the period beginning with the date on which the transaction occurs and ending on the earlier of (1) the date of mailing a notice of deficiency, or (2) the date on which the tax imposed by section 4958(a)(1) is assessed.

-Because the transactions were not corrected within the taxable period pursuant to section 4958(f)(6) of the code, the 200 percent tax should be included in the statutory notice of deficiency.
+Because the transactions were not corrected within the taxable period pursuant to section 4958(f)(6) of the Code, the 200 percent tax should be included in the statutory notice of deficiency.